ash-project/ash_json_api/documentation/topics/paginated-relationships.md

    end
    ```

-2. **Client Implementation**: Clients should check the `meta` object on relationships to determine if pagination is active and what the current page parameters are.
+2. **Client Implementation**:
+   - Use the pagination `links` in the relationship object to navigate pages instead of manually constructing URLs
+   - Check the `meta` object to understand pagination state (limit, offset, count, etc.)
+   - Check if `next` link is `null` to determine if you're on the last page
+   - Check if `prev` link is `null` to determine if you're on the first page

 3. **Nested Pagination**: Be cautious with nested pagination - paginating both `posts` and `posts.comments` can result in complex queries.
 Consider whether you really need both levels paginated.

 4. **Backwards Compatibility**: Non-paginated includes continue to work as before, so adding `paginated_includes` configuration is backwards compatible.
 Clients that don't use `included_page` parameters will receive all related resources as usual.

+5. **JSON:API Compliance**: The pagination links in relationships follow the JSON:API specification, which states that "A relationship object that represents a to-many relationship MAY also contain pagination links under the links member."

 ## Example: Complete Flow